 University of Louisville Kentucky Author Forum

-Because of the tremendous response to this event, Kentucky Author Forum has arranged for additional general admission seating in the KentuckyShow!
-Theater.
-The Interview will be shown on a wide screen, with live audio feed from Bomhard Theater.
+Because of the tremendous response to this event, Kentucky Author Forum has arranged for additional general seating in the KentuckyShow!
+Theater at The Kentucky Center.
+The interview will be shown in this location on a wide screen, with live audio feed from the Bomhard Theater, courtesy of KET.
 For tickets to the screening event, click here.

 Elaine Pagels is the author of Revelations: Visions, Prophecy & Politics in the Book of Revelation.
 Considered one of the world's foremost religion scholars, she is the Harrington Spear Paine Professor of Religion at Princeton University and the author of The Gnostic Gospels—winner of the National Book Critics Circle Award and the National Book Award- as well as Reading Judas and Beyond Belief.
 In a time when global violence surges, Revelations explores and illuminates the roots of dissent, violence and division in the world's religions.

 She will be interviewed by Gustav Niebuhr, Associate Professor in Religion & the Media at Syracuse University and former New York Times Religion Correspondent.
 Gustav Niebuhr comes from a family of prominent theologians: great-uncle Reinhold Niebuhr taught at New York's Union Theological Seminary, grandfather H. Richard Niebuhr taught at Yale Divinity School, father Richard Niebuhr at Harvard Divinity School.